Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Abstract

 \section{Abstract}

-The computation of anatomical information and laparoscope position is a fundamental block of robot-assisted surgical navigation in Minimally Invasive Surgery (MIS).
-Recovering a dense 3D structure of surgical scene using visual cues remains a challenge, and the online laparoscopic tracking mostly relies on external sensors, which increases system complexity.
-In this paper, we propose a learning-driven framework, in which an image-guided laparoscopic localization with 3D reconstructions of complex anatomical structures is hereby achieved.
+\emph{Objective:} The computation of anatomical information and laparoscope position is a fundamental block of surgical navigation in Minimally Invasive Surgery (MIS).
+Recovering a dense 3D structure of surgical scene using visual cues remains a challenge, and the online laparoscopic tracking primarily relies on external sensors, which increases system complexity. \emph{Methods:} Here, we propose a learning-driven framework, in which an image-guided laparoscopic localization with 3D reconstructions of complex anatomical structures is obtained.
 To reconstruct the 3D structure of the whole surgical environment, we first fine-tune a learning-based stereoscopic depth perception method, which is robust to the texture-less and variant soft tissues, for depth estimation.
-Then, we develop a dense visual reconstruction algorithm to represent the scene by surfels, estimate the laparoscope pose and fuse the depth data into a unified reference coordinate for tissue reconstruction.
-To estimate poses of new laparoscope views, we realize a coarse-to-fine localization method, which incorporates our reconstructed 3D model.
-We evaluate the reconstruction method and the localization module on three datasets, namely, the stereo correspondence and reconstruction of endoscopic data (SCARED), the \emph{ex-vivo} phantom and tissue data collected with Universal Robot (UR) and Karl Storz Laparoscope, and the \emph{in-vivo} DaVinci robotic surgery dataset.
-Extensive experiments have been conducted to prove the superior performance of our method in 3D anatomy reconstruction and laparoscopic localization, which demonstrates its potential implementation to surgical navigation system.
+Then, we develop a dense visual reconstruction algorithm to represent the scene by surfels, estimate the laparoscope poses and fuse the depth maps into a unified reference coordinate for tissue reconstruction.
+To estimate poses of new laparoscope views, we achieve a coarse-to-fine localization method, which incorporates our reconstructed 3D model. \emph{Results:} We evaluate the reconstruction method and the localization module on three datasets, namely, the stereo correspondence and reconstruction of endoscopic data (SCARED), the \emph{ex-vivo} phantom and tissue data collected with Universal Robot (UR) and Karl Storz Laparoscope, and the \emph{in-vivo} DaVinci robotic surgery dataset, where the reconstructed 3D structures have rich details of surface texture with an accuracy error under 1.71 \emph{mm} and the localization module can accurately track the laparoscope with only images as input. \emph{Conclusions:} Experimental results demonstrate the superior performance of the proposed method in 3D anatomy reconstruction and laparoscopic localization. \emph{Significance:} The proposed framework can be potentially extended to the current surgical navigation system.